Charles Fenner

-History
+Early life and education

-Fenner was born in the town of Dunach, Victoria (near Ballarat), the fifth child of German born Johannes Fenner and Mary Fenner, née Thomas, of Adelaide.
+Fenner was born in the town of Dunach, Victoria (near Ballarat), the fifth child of German-born Johannes Fenner and Mary Fenner, née Thomas, of Adelaide.
 After leaving school he embarked on an apprenticeship as compositor with the Talbot Leader a local newspaper.

 He won a scholarship to attend Melbourne Teachers' College, and graduated BSc with Honours and Dip.
 Ed. in 1913.

+Career

 Fenner taught at several Victorian schools before being appointed (joint?) principal of the Ballarat School of Mines in November 1914.
 He also had charge of the school's Geology department, the teaching of which was favorably commented on by examiners.
 He paid particular attention to field work, which the students enjoyed, as well as being important to their education.

 Fenner also prepared students for the Geology examinations at Melbourne University, with notable success.

 In 1916 he accepted the post of Superintendent of Technical Education in South Australia, a position he held until May 1939, when he was appointed acting Director of Education in place of W. J. Adey who was on the eve of retirement.

 During that time he completed research work for his D.Sc and from 1929 lectured in geography at the University of Adelaide, and in 1937 went on an extended overseas tour.

 In September 1939 he succeeded Adey as Director of Education and held that position until 1946, when he retired due to ill health.

 He worked as a volunteer for the South Australian Museum, pursuing his research into tektites, among other interests, and contributed numbers of articles to Walkabout, until 1954 when he suffered a stroke, and died a year later.
 His remains were buried in the Centennial Park Cemetery.

 Other interests

 Fenner was president of the Royal Society of South Australia in 1931, and a member of the board of governors of the Public Library.
-Most of his spare time is spent in research and on geology excursions.
+Most of his spare time was spent in research and on geology excursions.

 He was particularly interested in australites, small glassy, often button-shaped, objects found on the Nullarbor Plain and elsewhere in southern Australia, believed to be ejecta from a large meteorite that landed in China.